Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

-We further develop an approach to implement ExML, consisting of three ingredients: rejection model, feature acquisition, and model cascade.
-The rejection model identifies suspicious instances that potentially belong to unknown classes.
-Feature acquisition guides which feature should be explored, and then retrains the model on the augmented feature space.
-Model cascade refines the selection of suspicious instances by cascading rejection models and feature acquisition modules.
-We present empirical evaluations on synthetic data to illustrate the idea, and provide experimental studies on real datasets to validate the effectiveness of our approach further.
+We further develop an approach to implement the principle of ExML, consisting of three important ingredients: rejection model, feature exploration, and model cascade.
+The rejection model identifies suspicious instances that potentially belong to the hidden classes.
+Feature exploration guides which feature should be explored among the candidates, and then retrains the model on the augmented feature space.
+Model cascade allows a layer-by-layer processing to refine the selection of suspicious instances.
+Theoretical analysis is provided to justify the superiority of our proposed framework.
+Besides, we present empirical evaluations on synthetic data to illustrate the idea and further validate the effectiveness on real datasets.